Approximate Bayesian Computation with Statistical Distances for Model Selection: Simulation Study

 \subsection{Exponential Family Model Selection}

-In this example, three models from the exponential family are considered where the marginal likelihoods are available in closed form, permitting an analytical solution for the Bayes factor and the posterior probabilities of each model.
-The following setup mirrors that in \cite{marin2016}.
+In this example, we adopt the same model setup as in \cite{marin2016} and consider three models from the exponential family for which the marginal likelihoods are available in closed form, allowing for analytical computation of the Bayes factors and posterior model probabilities.
+In our study, these quantities are not used, but we retain the model specification to facilitate comparison with their results.